Is histamine intolerance in your genes?

 When it’s a DAO deficiency that’s the cause of histamine intolerance, it’s referred to as a primary DAO insufficiency.

-DAO supplements are available, which work very well when it comes to helping to break down histamine in the gut.
-The supplements, however, don’t add to the body’s overall capacity to produce DAO, making them a symptom-relieving option rather than being able to fix the root cause.
+DAO supplements are available, which work very well when it comes to helping to break down histamine in the gut and, therefore, can be an effective way to both prevent and relieve symptoms.

 Another enzyme the body uses to break down intracellular histamine that is made or released elsewhere in the body is called histamine N-methyltransferase (HNMT).
 It is particularly active in the central nervous system, which is made up of the brain and the spinal cord(3).
 When there is insufficient HNMT made due to a genetic predisposition, there may be an increase in the symptoms of histamine intolerance associated with activation of the receptors in the brain, such as heightened anxiety, mood swings, and even Parkinson’s Disease(4,5,6).